 Below is quick review of Warwick Conferences / University.
 Keep in mind that this is a first impressions from a four-day trip to a conference which simply hired the Warwick conference space.
 So if you’re interested in Warwick University, I would always recommend going on an open day.

 The conference buildings were really nice.
 They were easy to navigate and everything was modern and clean.
 The staff were also helpful and friendly.
 I got 3 nights accommodation with all meals and refreshments included (except one night for the conference banquet) for £260 which was a total bargain, however I’m not sure if that’s their standard rate or what the conference organisers negotiated.
-I think it’s a great place to have a conference, but due to the hassle with roads I would recommend delegates stay at the hotel where their conference is actually held if money isn’t a factor.
+I think it’s a great place to have a conference.
+However it is difficult to move between blocks of buildings because the roads are quite wide and fast with hardly any crossings.
+So even though the accomodation I stayed in was very close to the presentation space, it was a trial getting there safely.
+Due to the hassle with roads I would recommend delegates stay at the hotel where their conference is actually held if money isn’t a factor.

 Pros: Modern and comfy in some beautiful English countryside.